froggyos/froggyos.github.io/versions/1.14/README.md

 * press `SHIFT + ESC` to exit lilypad (text editor) without saving
 * if a FroggyScript program exits with an error, the command `[[BULLFROG]]gotoprogramline [program] [line with error]` will be put into your command history
 * file types are inferred based on file location
+* For whatever reason, if there is no typeable line in the terminal, press `SHIFT + ENTER` to create a typeable line

 ## Palette Conventions
 There are no set colors that you must have, but these are the color conventions.